-With the lowered barrier to entry in the photography world the increased numbers of photographers has risen dramatically and the price standards in many markets have dropped just as dramatically.
-(Not only are prices dramatically falling but it is causing major drama in the photography industry itself.
-So drama filled… just think the Bachelorette meets the Kardashian sisters.
-You get my drift….)
+With the lowered barrier to entry in the photography world, the increased numbers of photographers have risen dramatically and the price standards in many markets have dropped just as dramatically.
+(Not only are prices dramatically falling, but it is causing major drama in the photography industry itself.
+So drama filled…just think the Bachelorette meets the Kardashian sisters.
+You get my drift…)

 It is time that photographers quit lowering their pricing standards to bring clients in the door and begin avoiding the pricing game.
 This is a vicious cycle!
 From here the market learns a lower standard and begins to demand it.
 The danger here is the standard is teetering on the edge of restricting (or greatly hindering) many markets from charging a sustainable price for their photography.

-Here’s a few marketing tips for photographers that will assist in avoiding this price game with the end goal of meeting your business goals, financial needs and initiating an increase in the value of photography in our communities.
+Here are a few marketing tips for photographers that will assist in avoiding this price game with the end goal of meeting your business goals, financial needs, and initiating an increase in the value of photography in our communities.